tawasta/web/web_testing_message/README.rst

 Known issues / Roadmap
 ======================
-- The message can't be modified
+- The message can not be modified

 Credits
 =======